 Revenues and expenditures in the annual budget are either ongoing or one-time.
-In the case of new staff positions, salaries and benefits are ongoing costs; a vehicle or computer station is a one-time cost.
-OMB staff removes all one-time costs and one-time revenues to establish the true starting point for the FY2024 Budget for each agency.
+In the case of new staff positions, salaries and benefits are ongoing costs; a vehicle, workstation, or office space is a one-time cost.
+OMB staff removes all one-time costs and one-time revenues to establish the true starting point for the FY2026 Budget for each agency.